qcoyle/qcoyle.github.io/README.md

 - 1 break after each term heading

 #### Sources
 - If only one source, list below title.
-No header
+No header. `Source: Source Name`
-- If multiple sources, list at bottom with a section header
+- If multiple sources, list at bottom under a `Sources` section
+  - Bulleted list
+  - List the whole url (`https://...`)
+  - No breaks between bullets

 ### Exporting from Google docs